zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/GridColumn.md

     ?>

 ### locked
 If set to true the column will be displayed as locked in the grid.
+Also see Frozen Columns.

 #### Returns
 `\Kendo\UI\GridColumn`